Faithirakoze/alu-scripting/api_advanced/README.md

 WARNING:

-Reddit API has rate limit and specific UserAgent to set - please read this article and follow the OAuth authentication process
+Reddit API has rate limit and specific UserAgent to set - please read this article and follow the OAuth authentication process.